section-engineering-education/engineering-education/content/articles/introduction-to-gui-using-tkinter-in-python/index.md

 A password generator is a program that creates passwords depending on the rules the user select in order to build a strong and unpredictable password for multiple accounts.
 The password generator program generates a unique and random password for users, assisting them in creating a strong password with increased security.

 Online hacking is growing more common these days, resulting to passwords and login information being compromised on a regular basis.
-If your passwords fall into the wrong hands, it can be highly inconvenient, and can even result to the loss of money or sensitive personal information.

-Unfortunately, the majority of stolen passwords are simple and easy to guess.
-Names, birthdays, hobbies, and favorite pets don't make good passwords, and using them is a recipe for disaster.
-Password generators come very handy in this situation.
+If your passwords fall into the wrong hands, it can be highly problematic, and can even result to the loss of money or delicate personal information.
+Unfortunately, the majority of stolen passwords are uncomplicated and easy to guess.
+Names, birthdays, hobbies, and favorite pets don't make good passwords, and using them is a recipe for calamity.
+Password generators are very useful in this circumstances.

-For personal or corporate usage, the best password generators make it simple to create strong passwords that are difficult to guess or crack.
+For personal or official use, the best password generators makes it simple to generate complicated passwords that are tough to predict or breach.

-#### Let us see how we can build a password generator.
+#### Let us see how we can construct a password generator.
 Create a new file `passgen.py` on your [PyCharm](https://www.jetbrains.com/pycharm/download/) or any python-oriented code editor.

 Let's start by importing Tkinter.